-They are designed to used mainly in the automotive industry to maintain bolts on car batteries and jumper cables, these pliers made of small angled jaws.
+They are designed to be used mainly in the automotive industry to maintain bolts on car batteries and jumper cables.
+These pliers are made of small angled jaws.
 The lower jaw is slightly shorter, and both jaws are thicker to make them more durable.

 5. Canvas Pliers

-The canvas plier made of wide-jaw, this allows a person to do what usually takes two.
+The canvas plier is made of a wide jaw, which allows a person to do what usually takes two.
 The jaws are usually padded to avoid damaging the jaw surface while it extends over the frame.
 It is also known as canvas stretching pliers.

 6. Chain Nose Pliers

-These chain nose pliers are one of the tools used in wire shaping and jewelry making.
+These chain nose pliers are tools used in wire shaping and jewelry making.
 The jaw form allows bending, crimping, and wire shaping.
-They mainly featuring the stubborn triangular jaw.
+They mainly feature the stubborn triangular jaw.

 7. Flat or Combination Pliers

 This piler has flat jaws.
 One side of the jaw is sharp for cutting purposes.
-These pilers are useful in a large number of jobs like cutting wires, turning nails, and each small job.
+These pliers are useful in a large number of jobs like cutting wires, turning nails, and each small jobs.
 Pilers used in electrical jobs have insulated handles.

-A combination of pliers should not be used for cutting a very hard metal else its edge would be spoiled.
-For strong grip of jobs parallel slots are made on the inner side of its jaws.
+A combination of pliers should not be used for cutting a very hard metal, or else its edge would be spoiled.
+For the strong grip of jobs, parallel slots are made on the inner side of its jaws.

 8. Eyelet Pliers

 The eyelets plier allow the addition of laces and drawstrings to the fabric.
-These holes consist of a ring and long hub which should be dislodged.
+These holes consist of a ring and a long hub, which should be dislodged.
 It is an important component in tailoring, cobbling, and other textile industries.

-The modern eyelet pliers made of interchangeable dies to provide for both piercing and spasms, even though some only have a wheel in the upper surface or upper jaw that has different dye tips.
+The modern eyelet pliers are made of interchangeable dies to provide for both piercing and spasms, even though some only have a wheel in the upper surface or upper jaw with different dye tips.